snghyeon100/bundle_agent/context.md

 dataset
 data_path
 ```

+Candidate negatives are filtered against the full test-GT graph before `toy_eval` truncates the list of evaluated pairs.
+This matches the original `Bundle_zero` candidate generation and prevents the negative-candidate pool from changing with `toy_eval`.
+The full test GT is used only inside dataset sample construction to exclude known true items; it is never copied into the agent workspace or exposed to an LLM prompt.

 The exact LLM responses can still vary slightly despite `temperature: 0.0` because provider-side generation behavior is not guaranteed to be bit-for-bit deterministic.